djhernandez15/react-i-ii-review/react-fundamentals.md

 Answer these on your own, then compare answers as a group

 1. What is React?
+javascript library for front end applications;
 2. What is create-react-app?
+template for basic React project

-3. What is Component Based Architecture?
+3. What is Component Based Architecture? uses components
 4. What is JSX?
+syntax used in react that combines html and javascript syntax to render data on webpage
 5. What is the virtual DOM?
+a remote DOM that let's you work on one component at a time

-6. What is unidirectional (one-way) data flow?
+6. What is unidirectional (one-way) data flow? parent-child
 ### Understand

 Discuss these questions in pairs if you have a 4-person group